 Manual data consolidation

 This part of the process typically requires a conventional ETL, although some companies may use built-in custom tools or a simple excel extraction.
 Manual consolidation can work well for smaller, more specific datasets that don’t require a deep clean, but it can be too time-consuming and error-prone for more massive datasets.
-Besides, the lack of realtime data limits its usefulness.
+Besides, the lack of real–time data limits its usefulness.

 Propagation of data from source applications